shan-sundaram/PublicKB/Workflow/API Docs/Job API - Delete Job.md

-{{{ "title": "Delete Automation Job", "date": "08-04-2015", "author": "Shan Sundaram", "attachments": [] }}}
+{{{ "title": "Delete a Runner Job", "date": "08-04-2015", "author": "Shan Sundaram", "attachments": [] }}}

-Remove an existing automation job in a given account.
+Delete an existing Runner job in a given account.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](https://www.ctl.io/api-docs/v2/#authentication-login) for information on acquiring this token.

 ### When to Use It